1. English

 Rainbow Mountain

-Do you need to acclimate before Rainbow Mountain?
+Is it necessary to acclimate before hiking Rainbow Mountain?

 Rainbow Mountain Trek in Ausangate Trek